 - Adjudication (this is your child's "trial" and is conducted in front of a judge instead of a jury)

 - Disposition Hearing (this is where your child gets "sentenced" if the judge sustains the petition against your child).

-We discuss each of these hearings in detail in our related articles Detention Hearings in California Juvenile Cases, Fitness Hearings and Transferring Minors to Adult Court, Adjudication Hearings (Trials) in California Juvenile Cases, and Disposition (Sentencing) Hearings in California Juvenile Court.
+We discuss each of these hearings in detail in our related articles Detention Hearings in California Juvenile Cases, Transfer Hearings and Transferring Minors to Adult Court, Adjudication Hearings (Trials) in California Juvenile Cases, and Disposition (Sentencing) Hearings in California Juvenile Court.

 If the judge sustains the petition against your child (which means the judge finds your child "guilty"), the judge will craft a sentence based on the severity of the offense and any past criminal record, along with other considerations.

 Judges have a lot of options when it comes to dispositions (sentences).
 This is because the goal of the juvenile delinquency system is to rehabilitate the minor, so the judge will try to come up with a sentence that will achieve that goal.

 In the best case, the judge will send the minor home with probation conditions.
 The minor does not become a "ward of the court" and the petition generally gets dismissed upon successful completion of the probation program.

 In more serious cases, the minor might get sent to a probation camp, a living facility that the judge finds more "suitable" than the minor's home, or even the California Youth Authority (now called the Division of Juvenile Justice).